Bandicoot: Etymology

 The bandicoot is a member of the order Peramelemorphia, and the word "bandicoot" is often used informally to refer to any peramelemorph, such as the bilby.
-The term originally referred to the unrelated Indian bandicoot rat from the Telugu word pandikokku (పందికొక్కు).
+The term originally referred to the unrelated Indian bandicoot rat from the Telugu word pandikokku (పందికొక్కు) wherein pandi means pig and kokku means rat.

 Characteristics

-Bandicoots have V-shaped faces, ending with their prominent noses similar to proboscis.
+Bandicoots have V-shaped faces, ending with their prominent noses similar to proboscides.
 These noses make them, along with bilbies, similar in appearance to elephant shrews and extinct leptictids, and they are distantly related to both mammal groups.
-With their well-attuned snouts and sharp claws, bandicoot are fossorial diggers.
+With their well-attuned snouts and sharp claws, bandicoots are fossorial diggers.
 They have small but fine teeth that allow them to easily chew their food.

 Like most marsupials, male bandicoots have bifurcated penises.

 The embryos of bandicoots have a chorioallantoic placenta that connects them to the uterine wall, in addition to the choriovitelline placenta that is common to all marsupials.
 However, the chorioallantoic placenta is small compared to those of the Placentalia, and lacks chorionic villi.

 Bandicoots can reach 11 to 31 in in length, and 0.4 to 3.5 lb in weight.
 A bandicoot has a long, pointed snout, large ears, a short body, and a long tail.
-Its body is covered with fur that can be brown, black, golden, white, or gray in color.
+Its body is covered with fur that can be brown, black, golden, white, or grey in colour.
 Bandicoots have strong hind legs well adapted for jumping.

+Bandicoots also have low body temperatures and low basal metabolic rates which aides their survival in hot and dry climates.
+They also have low total water evaporative rate and effective panting mechanisms which further aid their survival in hotter temperatures.